Coronavirus Update:What patients and families need to know

-Treatment usually involves treating both the skin condition and the joint inflammation.
-Some medications used to treat rheumatoid arthritis are also used to treat psoriatic arthritis, including:
+Treatment is done for both the skin condition and the joint inflammation.
+Some medicines used to treat psoriatic arthritis include:

-- Nonsteroidal anti-inflammatory medications (NSAIDs) to relieve symptoms.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve symptoms.
 These include aspirin, ibuprofen and naproxen.

 - Vitamins and minerals to slow bone deformities.
 These include calcium and vitamin D.

 Other treatment may include:

 - Ultraviolet light treatment (UVB or PUVA)

 - Physical therapy to improve and keep muscle and joint function

 - Occupational therapy to improve ability to do activities of daily living